 An international health insurance for Russia is often a better option for expats than a local health plan.
 It allows you to be treated in the hospital and with the doctor of your choice, not only in Russia but also abroad.
 If you prefer to be treated in your home country or in another country, within your zone of cover, your medical costs will be reimbursed by your insurance company (within the limits of your policy).
 Moreover, if you leave Russia and move elsewhere your international insurance may be able to follow you.

 It is always important that your medical insurance complies with local legislation.
 If you are a permanent or a temporary resident in Russia, an international insurance will not replace your obligation to subscribe to the local system.
 The international cover will act in addition to the State provided cover.

-If you would like wider financial protection in the event of stopping work due to an accident or disabling illness, Expat Assure can also advise you on life insurance and income protection.
+If you would like wider financial protection in the event of stopping work due to an accident or disabling illness, Expat Assure can also advise you on expat life insurance for Russia and income protection.
 To find out more, please, read our page on income protection and life insurance for expatriates.